Understanding Anemia: Overview of the Condition

 Sickle cell anemia is a genetic disorder that affects the shape of red blood cells.
 The abnormal shape of the cells causes them to become misshapen and fragile, leading to a shortage of red blood cells.

-Thalassemia is a genetic disorder that affects the production of hemoglobin, leading to a shortage of red blood cells.
+Thalassemia is a genetic disorder affecting hemoglobin production, leading to a shortage of red blood cells.

 Pernicious anemia is an autoimmune disorder that affects the stomach's ability to produce a protein necessary for vitamin B12 absorption.